NT240 series

 - Beam diameter is measured at 450 nm at the 1/e2 level and can vary depending on the pump pulse energy.

-- Separate output port for the 3rd and other harmonic are optional.
+- Separate output port for the 3rd and other harmonic is optional.

 - The pump laser pulse energy will be optimized for best OPO performance.
 The actual pump laser output can vary with each unit we manufacture.